 Surgical techniques used to treat these injuries may include endoscopy, maxillofacial or orthognathic surgery, microsurgery and bone grafting.
 If the patient presents a facial fracture, they typically present damage to other tissues as well.
 Because of this, flap surgery, tissue expansion, and skin grafts may be used during reconstruction.

-First, x-rays or computed tomography (CT) scans will be taken so that Dr. Neal Goldberg, our highly trained plastic and reconstructive surgeon, can better analyze the fractures and the degree of trauma to the surrounding areas.
+First, x-rays or computed tomography (CT) scans will be taken so that Dr. Neal Goldberg, our highly trained reconstructive and plastic surgeon, can better analyze the fractures and the degree of trauma to the surrounding areas.
 The surgery itself can take as little as a couple to more than ten hours, and multiple surgeries may be required.
 In most instances, general anesthesia will be used.

 In order to repair the broken bone(s), bone grafts may be taken from other parts of the patient’s body like the skull, pelvis, or ribs.
 If the bone is crushed, or only small pieces are missing, the surgeon may use hydroxyapatite cement, or polymer implants to repair the area.
 Special fixation devices composed of titanium plates and screws may also be applied in order to fortify the repair.